xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 A non-scalable solution cannot evolve to support new requirements without costly refactoring or special-case handling, which introduces maintainability concerns.
 But when too much emphasis is put on future-proofing, we end up with an over-engineered solution that is also hard to scale and maintain.

 Scalability and maintainability are examples of [non-functional and business requirements](https://www.altexsoft.com/blog/business/functional-and-non-functional-requirements-specification-and-types) that we also want to optimize for.
 For the chat app, we don't want to use a general offline-mode implementation that can be used for both collaborative data as well as non-collaborative data because this implementation can be very demanding on memory usage and computationally intensive.
-Using a memory and power intensive implementation not only causes unnecessary technical complexity in the implementation (bad for maintenance and velocity to launch the feature), but also a degraded offline-first experience from lagginess and crashes on cheap phones without a lot of processing power and memory.
+Using a memory- and power-intensive implementations not only causes unnecessary technical complexity in the implementation (bad for maintenance and velocity to launch the feature) but also a degraded offline-first experience from lagginess and crashes on cheap phones without a lot of processing power and memory.

-Collaborative data is not a future use-case we will ever need to support for the chat app.
+Collaborative data is not a future use case we will ever need to support for the chat app.
 As previously mentioned, only one person can create and edit a message and this is true for any chat app.

-What are some valid and likely future features we would want to add for the OkCupid chat app?
-We can look to other chat apps to see what features they have that makes sense for a dating app.
+What are some valid and likely future features we would want to ship for the OkCupid chat app?
+We can look to other chat apps to see what features they have that make sense for a dating app.

 - **Threaded reply** - Very Likely.
 Almost all modern chat apps support [threaded reply](https://www.engadget.com/2019-03-20-facebook-messenger-threads.html).
-Bumble, another dating app, already implements threaded reply in their chat app.
+Bumble, another dating app, already implements threaded replies in their chat app.
 - **Group chat** - Likely.
 OkCupid is one of the best dating apps for daters seeking non-traditional relationships and already provides the ability for partnered daters to link their profiles together.
 It would be on-brand for OkCupid to provide a way for daters to chat with multiple people at once.
 - **Un-send a message** - Unlikely because it is undesirable from a trust and safety standpoint, allowing bad actors to un-send a message will make it difficult to moderate a reported conversation.
 This feature is also not present in Bumble's chat app.
 - **Edit a sent message** - Unlikely.
 Same reason as un-send a message.

 ### Identify Constraints

-Unconstrained problem solving can be liberating but also overwhelming when there are too many choices to consider.
+Unconstrained problem-solving can be liberating but also overwhelming when there are too many choices to consider.

 When we are searching for an optimal solution for a problem in a solution space, applying constraints can help us better scope our problem and refine our search to discover a simple and practical solution.